 Details: 34 Rupert Street, W1D 6DN | Book a table

 You might have already heard of Luke Farrell thanks to Plaza Khao Gaeng (one of the best Thai restaurants in London, which he opened in Arcade Food Hall in early 2022).
 If not, well, he’s up to his old tricks again with Speedboat Bar, a colourful and wildly-fun restaurant inspired by Bangkok’s Chinatown in… London’s Chinatown.
 Farrell is known for not taking it easy on the spices (understatement alert: the food is really spicy), and that’s not just for the meat dishes.
-The vegan and vegetarian menus (£40 per person, ideally to be shared…) are just as fiery; featuring the sweet corn fritters (a deceptively mild start) and then it’s onto the searing-hot, mouth-numbing stuff with purple aubergine dressed in chilli & thai basil; drunken vegetables with noodles; and a winter melon and eggplant curry.
-Then there’s drinks, which we can’t stress enough, you will be needing – particularly the snake blood negronis.
-Those go down well and, as far as we know, contain no actual traces of snake…
+The vegan and vegetarian menus are just as fiery; featuring the sweet corn fritters (a deceptively mild start) and then it’s onto the searing-hot, mouth-numbing stuff with purple aubergine dressed in chilli & thai basil; drunken vegetables with noodles; and a winter melon and eggplant curry.
+Then there’s drinks, which we can’t stress enough, you will be needing – particularly the snake blood negronis, which despite the name are entirely vegetarian, too…